-There is the option of purchasing the freehold for your property, and to do this you will need to know who the landlord or freeholder of your property is.
+If you’re wondering how to buy the freehold for your property, you will first need to know who the landlord or freeholder of your property is.

 Most homeowners should be aware of this information, however if you have recently purchased your home, finding out who is the leaseholder is a simple process.

 The easiest way to check who owns the lease on the property you own is to check the land registry.
 There is a small fee associated with finding out who owns a property or land, which includes: